Dr Krishna Vakharia 9th August 2022

 If you have any questions about your medicines, ask your pharmacist.

-- Manufacturer's PIL, Champix® 0.5 mg film-coated tablets, Champix® 1 mg film-coated tablets; Pfizer Limited, The electronic Medicines Compendium, November 2014
+Manufacturer's PIL, Champix® 0.5 mg and 1 mg film-coated tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated November 2019.

 British National Formulary, 80th Edition (Sep 2020); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.

 Champix: NHS Central Alerting System; Medicines and Healthcare products Regulatory Agency